Jenniferpan2003/Ocean-Wave/README.md

 - Tide data: © Hong Kong Observatory
 - Font: `led_counter-7.ttf` (see font license if applicable)
 - Music: Audio file `OceanWave-DecaJoins.mp3` included in project

----

-For further assistance, please open an issue or contact the maintainer. cd /Users/a1/Desktop/polyu/5913/AS2